 Joe can spend hours working his way through a climbing gym.
 Most gyms have hundreds of handholds, scattered seemingly at random.
 But once you look closer, you can spy colour coded routes, snaking their way up and across the walls.
-I’ve seen Joe breeze through the easy routes as a warmup, routes which I’d attempt dozens of times.
+I’ve seen Joe breeze through beginner routes as a warmup, routes which I’d be stuck on for a dozen attempts.
 Then he’d approach progressively harder challenges, taking his time, learning from each slip up and mistake.
 “Rock climbing is full of both feelings of accomplishment and defeat.
 It makes my mind stronger.”

 “When you climb,” Joe continues, “you understand your body.
 Sometimes I complete a challenge and think: Oh!
 I can do this movement, it’s unbelievable!
 Maybe it sounds like I am overstating, but it’s exactly true in my mind.
 Recently, I learned to jump between handholds, and the feeling was just amazing.
 I can feel my body changing, getting better.”